BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 * When you finish the drawing polygon, the properties of this polygon will Show up above the script.
 Just don’t forget delete the whole ‘var geometry’ because we identify new polygon.

 <img src="https://github.com/axecasper/Google-Earth-Engine-Forrest-Fire/blob/master/images/geometry.jpg" width="50%">

+---

+### 2.4 Choosing Dates Before and After Burn:

+* The dates are in ‘yyyy-mm-dd’ format.
+Enter a date you think was before the fire into the “var Start’s date section” and after the fire into the “var End’s date section”.
+When inputing the dates try to close them to date during burn.
+The closer to date during burn is gives better results.